Interactions-Nexus/Nexus-Wiki/interactions/int-voting.md

 -	The elected chair needs to have a majority of 51%.

--	The whole process of selection, voting should be transparent and proof has to be provided to the community and embassy.
+-	The whole process of selection and voting should be transparent, and proof has to be provided to the community and embassy.

 ## Failure to Complete Voting: